 • Four out of five women and two out of five men felt unsafe walking alone after dark in a park or other open space.

 • Disabled people felt less safe walking alone in all settings than non-disabled people.

 The data came two months after the release of the government’s new Tackling Violence against Women and Girls Strategy; launched in light of the increased public attention, anger and distress about violence against women and girls following the murders of Sarah Everard, Bibaa Henry, Nicole Smallman and many others.

 The data confirms what women’s organisations have long known and sounded the alarm about: that being followed, harassed and assaulted are almost universally shared experiences of being a woman and girl, and that the threat of men’s violence leads to additional “safety work” and a restricted sense of freedom.

-Pubs & Clubs across the district have signed up to the campaign via Pubwatch and will be promoting the Hollie Guard app and Ask for Angela within their premises.
-Local taxi firms have also become involved and you may see some taxi's with Hollie Guard and Ask for Angela stickers on them.
+Pubs & Clubs across the district signed up to the campaign via Pubwatch and promoted the Hollie Guard app and Ask for Angela within their premises.
+Local taxi firms also became involved and you may still see some taxi's with Hollie Guard and Ask for Angela stickers on them.

 The Community Safety Team work in partnership with Staffordshire Police, who ensure that perpetrators of any offences are dealt with proactively and robustly, with all victims safeguarded and supported at every step